-During preliminary single-optical-fiber tests it was found to be very difficult (if not impossible) to align optical fibers with very small core diameters $(7 \,\mu\text{m} \text{ single mode or } 50 \,\mu\text{m} \text{ multimode})$ with enough accuracy to achieve usable coupling, with or without index matching fluids.
-Moreover, while it worked well with a CW laser beam, the existing system could not provide consistently accurate coupling of the pulsed ruby-laser output even into the optical fiber with the much larger 200 μm diameter core.
+During preliminary single optical fiber tests it was found to be very difficult (if not impossible) to align very small core diameter optical fibers (7 μm single mode or 50 μm multimode) with enough accuracy to achieve usable coupling, with or without index matching fluids.
+Moreover, while it worked well with a CW laser beam, the existing system could not provide consistently accurate coupling of the pulsed ruby laser output even into the optical fiber with the much larger 200 μm diameter core.
 Consequently, the system was significantly less efficient than it might have been.
-As a result, it generated R-waves of much smaller amplitude than those seen in the previous tests with the 2 mm-diameter fiberoptic bundle.
-Interestingly, at the high gains used in the process of measuring the shapes of these much weaker waves, it was found that the Lucite wedge of the ultrasonic transducer passed light scattered from the vicinity of the impact point to the piezoelectric transducer.
+As a result, it generated R-waves of much smaller amplitude than those seen in the previous tests with the 2 mm diameter fiber optic bundle.
+Interestingly, at the high gains used in the process of measuring the shapes of these much weaker waves it was found that the Lucite wedge of the ultrasonic transducer passed light scattered from the vicinity of the impact point to the piezoelectric transducer.
 This light somehow excited the crystal itself, thereby creating "noise" in the oscilloscope trace during the initial few microseconds after the laser was triggered.
 Figure 9(a) shows this noise and also suggests that, under certain circumstances, this effect can distort the R-wave signal.
-When the transducer was optically screened from the light both the initial noise and the apparent distortions disappeared and a clean signal was obtained as shown in Fig. 9(b).
-Note that the vertical scale on these figures is Laser Excitation 63
+When the transducer was optically screened from the light both the initial noise and the apparent distortions disappeared and a clean signal was obtained as shown in Figure 9(b).
+Note that the vertical scale on these figures is 100 times more sensitive than in Figure 7(a).
+The low level noise still present in the first 6 μs of Figure 9(b) is from electromagnetic interference caused by the discharge processes of the pulsed laser itself.
+For Figure 9(c) the experimental set-up was exactly the same as for Figures 9(a) & 9(b) except that the light pulse from the laser was interrupted before striking the specimen.
+There is no sign of an elastic wave but the electromagnetic interference is still present.
+Because of its timing and limited duration this interference was not found to be bothersome work and no further effort was made to screen the detector system from the laser and its associated electronics from electromagnetic interference.